jarrodparkes/jarrodparkes.github.io/_posts/2019-01-15-high-growth-handbook.md

 - PMs are the CEO of a product
 - PMs act as buffer between sales/customers directly lobbying engineering
 - PMs make trade offs between design and engineering and business to build the right product
-- PMs are not just project “managers”, they should understand the product, prioritize work, be cross functional, create roadmaps, listen to customers/sales/market for new requests, analyze data, know how the product competes in the marketplace, it’s strengths, competitive advantages, etc
+- PMs are not just project "managers", they should understand the product, prioritize work, be cross functional, create roadmaps, listen to customers/sales/market for new requests, analyze data, know how the product competes in the marketplace, it’s strengths, competitive advantages, etc
 - Types of PMs: business, technical, design-centric, and growth — can be a mixture of these
 - PMs should have the ability to prioritize requests not just schedule them
 - Hiring PMs: what products do you use?
 How would you design a product?
 How have you dealt with competing requests in the past?
 Example of pushing back or green lighting a feature (how did you make the decision?)?
 What metrics would you track for our product?
 (What behaviors may they encourage?) how to determine a successful launch?
 Get an idea for how autonomous they have been in creating, selling, and then deploying an idea